.

 PERSONAL SECURITY

-Crime, especially theft, is on the rise in Ulaanbaatar, so guard against pickpockets and people who might cut your bags to get at items inside.
-Try to never walk around alone, especially after dark.
-Avoid wearing expensive jewelry and displaying money or cameras and leave any unnecessary valuables at home.
+Crime, especially theft, is on the rise in Ulaanbaatar, so guard against pickpockets and people who might cut your bags to get items inside.
+Try to always walk around with others, especially after dark.
+Avoid wearing expensive jewelry, displaying money or cameras, and leaving any unnecessary valuables at home.
 Mongolia has seen some protests against privatization policies and government corruption in recent years.
 Further protests are possible but unlikely to turn violent.
 The risk of terrorism is minimal, but volunteers should avoid public demonstrations, large crowds, and political rallies.

 DISTANCE FROM MEDICAL CARE

-On this project we will be up to six and half hours (320 km/200 mi) away from the hospital in Ulaanbaatar, and medical care in Mongolia is not generally up to Western standards.
+On this project, we will be up to six and a half hours (320 km/200 mi) away from the hospital in Ulaanbaatar, and medical care in Mongolia is not generally up to Western standards.
 Serious medical cases would require international evacuation, most likely to Hong Kong, Seoul, or Beijing, which may be possible only in daylight.
-Obtain necessary routine medical and dental care prior to traveling and keep a copy of your personal health records and prescriptions with you.
-Disclose any medical conditions to Earthwatch and the project staff and inform project staff of the location of any important medications.
+Obtain necessary routine medical and dental care before traveling, and keep a copy of your health records and prescriptions with you.
+Disclose any medical conditions to Earthwatch and the project staff and inform the project staff of the location of any important medications.
 Inform a staff member immediately if you feel at all unwell.
-The nearest clinic is in Shivee-Gobi, 1.5 hours, or 60-km/37 mi away.
-If you have a chronic condition, which could require immediate medical care (heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, seriously discuss your participation in this expedition with your physician.
+The nearest clinic is in Shivee-Gobi, 1.5 hours or 60 km/37 mi away.
+If you have a chronic condition that could require immediate medical care (heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, seriously discuss your participation in this expedition with your physician.

 WATER

 Tap water in Mongolia is not safe to drink.
-Only drink water provided by the project.
-Or bottled water when in Ulaanbaatar.
+Only drink filtered water provided by the project—or bottled water when in Ulaanbaatar.

 ACCOMMODATIONS